Parramatta Eels: Parramatta Eels–Manly-Warringah Sea Eagles rivalry

-Parramatta Eels vs Canterbury-Bankstown Bulldogs rivalry
+Parramatta Eels–Canterbury-Bankstown Bulldogs rivalry

 The most significant rivalry is with the Canterbury-Bankstown Bulldogs and began in the early days between the two sides.
-The rivalry grew further during the 1980s when the clubs faced one another in Grand Finals in 1984 and 1986 as well as regular play-off matches during this period.
+The rivalry grew further during the 1980s when the clubs faced one another in grand finals in 1984 and 1986 as well as regular play-off matches during this period.

 This rivalry received renewed impetus during the Super League war when Parramatta recruited four notable Canterbury players.

 In 1998, Parramatta and Canterbury played against each other in the preliminary final with the winners to play the Brisbane Broncos in the grand final.
 Parramatta were leading the match 18–2 with under 10 minutes to play until what happened next can only be described as one of the greatest capitulations in finals history.
 Canterbury scored three tries in ten minutes and took the game to extra time winning the game 32–20.
-Parramatta would need to wait 9 years to exact their revenge on Canterbury when they played in the 2007 elimination final and won the match 25–6.
-In the 2008 NRL season, Parramatta and Canterbury met in round 24 with Canterbury needing to defeat Parramatta in order to avoid the Wooden Spoon.
+In the 2005 NRL season, Parramatta recorded the biggest victory between the two clubs when they defeated Canterbury 56–4 at Parramatta Stadium.
+Parramatta would need to wait nine years to exact their revenge on Canterbury for the 1998 preliminary final when they played in the 2007 elimination final and won the match 25–6.
+On 15 March 2008, Parramatta came from 20-0 down at half-time against Canterbury to win 28–20.
+Later in the 2008 NRL season, Parramatta and Canterbury met in round 24 with Canterbury needing to defeat Parramatta in order to avoid the Wooden Spoon.
 Parramatta would go on to defeat Canterbury-Bankstown 26-12 and condemn them to their fifth spoon.

 In 2009 on their fairy tale run to the grand final, Parramatta faced off against Canterbury in the preliminary final in front of a record crowd of 74,549.
 Billed as the "Sydney Grand Final", Parramatta were down 12–6 at halftime but came back in the second half to win 22–12.
 Proving why their rivalry is one of the leagues most bitter.
+In recent times Parramatta have dominated the fixture between the two clubs winning 12 of the last 15 meetings since 2015.

 Speaking to the Herald Sun in 2007, former Canterbury-Bankstown player Craig Polla-Mounter described the rivalry between the two club's saying "I think the Parramatta and Canterbury fans can be the most unforgiving, especially when we play each other.
 I have no doubt it is the biggest rivalry in rugby league and part of the reason he didn't play again".
 Polla-Mounter said this in reference to Parramatta player Paul Carige and his infamous performance in the 1998 preliminary final.